About OPTIMA

 It depends:

-• Tests like Prosigna are now widely used by the NHS for patients whose cancer has not spread to lymph nodes.
+• Tests like Prosigna are routinely used by the NHS for all patients whose cancer has not spread to lymph nodes.

 Why do we need to test the Prosigna test?
 (I’ve been told it works, so why test it?)